EEAF Program Criteria

-- A disaster which results from a terrorist or military action
+- A disaster that results from a terrorist or military action

 - A Presidentially declared disaster such as a natural disaster

-- A disaster which results from an accident involving a common carrier; or
+- A disaster that results from an accident involving a common carrier; or

 - Any event which is determined to be catastrophic by the Secretary of the Treasury or his or her delegate